Jürgen Aschoff: Aschoff's Rule (prize)

-At a dinner held in Aschoff's honor at the 1991 Gordon Conference on Chronobiology, Professor Till Roenneberg initiated the annual giving of the Aschoff's Rule prize to scientists who have advanced the field of chronobiology by presenting a plaque with a ruler on it to Professor Maroli K. Chandrashekera.
+At a dinner held in Aschoff's honor at the 1991 Gordon Conference on Chronobiology, Professor Till Roenneberg began the tradition of giving the "Aschoff's Rule Prize" to scientists who have advanced the field of chronobiology.
+It was first given to Professor Maroli K. Chandrashekera in 1991.
 Recipients choose the winner the following year and must follow two guidelines: